LeMinux/ConvenienceDownloader/README.md

   - Type "make" to use the default execution of make which will create the "Destinations" directory if it does not exist.
 Running the code with ./download.out or make run will then ask for you to specify where to send video, audio, and cover art files.

 ## Usage
   - default

     Just the executable name.
 This downloads a single youtube video, but will prompt the user each time if they want to download more after finishing downloading.
 The user is also prompted each time per URL where to send MP4 and MP3 files.
 This will also download the youtube thumbnail and place it as a cover art.

+  - -c, --cover \[\<Path to cover art\>\ | NO-ART]

+    Specify if you want to your cover art image or don't add any cover art to MP3 files.
+    To specify you don't want to add art make the argument NO-ART instead of a file path.

-  - -l
+  - -d, --deep-list

-     List available directories as specified by the given parent directory in Destinations.
-    During execution of the program the same list of available directories will be specified also.
+    List every root path and depth and their associated child paths for every configuration.

+  - -e, --edit \[video, audio, cover, black?\]

+    Modify one of the configuration of paths for those kind of files.
+    - video modifies paths for MP4s.
+    - audio modifies paths of MP3s.
+    - cover modifies paths for cover arts
+    - black modifies what paths you have blacklisted

+    A menu is given which gives you the option to add, update, or delete directory paths.
+    Selection is done by giving the numeric index.

-  - -f
+  - -f, --file

-    This flag is useful in changing the behavior of program operation.
+    The file flag is useful in changing the behavior of program operation.
 Use this flag when you want to bulk send your downloads into one directory.
 Separate the list by newlines of youtube URLs, .mp3 file paths, and tags.
 This flag will only ask once where to send files, but in the file itself you can use tags to change where to send files.

-    These tags are
-    -  ![3,4,c]> <new directory path that exists when you use the -l flag>
-        - 3 to change where to send audio
-        - 4 to change where to send video
-        - c to change where to send cover arts
-    -  !s> [3, 4, or c]
-        - 3 is to skip downloading audio
-        - 4 is to skip downloading video
-        - c is to skip cover arts

-      ```Ex: !3>Music/Wacky/```

-      ```Ex: !3>Music/Wacky```

-      ```Ex: !s>4```

-    **The write to destination flags (-w4, -w3, -wc) specified below are for providing root directories for the program to scan through.
-You can specify multiple, but you can only use one of these flags at a time and must separate each root path with a space when using the command.**
-    ```Ex: <executable> -w4 Music/Loud/ ../Funny/```
-    NOT
-    ```<executable> -w4 Music/Loud ../Funny/ -w3 Music/Smaller.```

-  - -w4
+  - -h, --help

-    Used to specify the parent directory(s) on where to download MP4(video) files.
-Ex: Dir/ -> Dir/subdir(s) -> Dir/subdir(s)/subdir(s)/.../
+    List the help menu

-  - -w3
+  - -l, --list

-    Used to specify the parent directory(s) on where to send MP3(audio) files.
+    List the root paths and their depth for every configuration.

-  - -wc
+  - -r, --refresh

-     Used to specify the parent directory(s) on where to send cover arts
+    Not entirely sold on this yet, but the idea is that when this is implemented you would refresh the database when you make changes like deleting a path without using -e.

-  - -ca
+  - -v, --version

-    Used to write cover art to MP3 files.

-    This will overwrite the original files specified in the file given unless it is NO-ART.

-    If this flag is combined with the -f flag it will add the cover art to each entry.

-    Passing in "NO-ART" will just download the .mp3 file with no cover art.
-MP3 files that already have cover arts will not be affected by this option.
-- --keep-art (not implemented yet)

-    Use this option if you want to keep the cover art downloaded.
-By default cover arts will not be kept, so use this to keep them.
-    Note that you can not keep cover arts and specify a cover art to use since these conflict with each other.
+   Print the version number

     ## Example Usage

   -```./download.out -f listOfURLs.txt``` downloads all urls in that list to where the user specifies during execution.
 This does not prompt per entry in the list.
 This also downloads the youtube thumbnail and places it into the .mp3.